 If you currently have slightly less than needed to reach one of those LTV boundaries, it's worth scraping together the extra, or – if buying – trying to haggle on the property's purchase price with the seller.

-If you're at the top limit of a boundary (eg, 75% LTV), finding a little bit extra for the deposit to push you another 0.1% down (eg, to 74.9%) could improve your chances of acceptance.
+If you're at the top limit of a boundary (say, 75% LTV), finding a little bit extra for the deposit to push you another 0.1% down (for example, to 74.9%) could improve your chances of acceptance.
 It could also reduce the amount of paperwork the lender wants to see.